cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-15-can-play.md

 What does the player have to pass along for a proper check?

 * The game id, let's call the field `IdValue`.
 * Which player this is about: `player`.
-In queries, there is no signer, and so no `Creator`.
+You need to specify it because in queries, there is no signer, and so no `Creator`.
+Make it simpler and expect `"black"` or `"red"` in this field.
 * The position to start from: `fromX` and `fromY`.
 * The position to land on: `toX` and `toY`.